bondus/KlipperToolboard/doc/pinout.md

 JST-PH 2 mm connectors.
 Max 1A per fan

-### Thermistor / PT1000
+### Thermistors / PT1000

 JST-PH 2 mm connectors.
-The thermistor input has a 2.2KOhm pullup resistor to allow for better resolution when using a PT1000 sensor.
+The thermistor inputs have a 2.2KOhm pullup resistor to allow for better resolution when using a PT1000 sensor.

 ### Hotend heater